snowy42/VBA_clsTickbox/README.md

 # Custom Tickbox VBA Project

 This project provides a custom tickbox solution for Microsoft Excel using VBA.
-The project consists of a class module (`clsTickBox`) and a module (`TickboxModule`) for easy integration into Excel workbooks.
+The project consists of a class module (`clsTickBox`) and a module (`modTickBox`) for easy integration into Excel workbooks.

 ## Features

 - **Custom Tickbox Class**: The `clsTickBox` class module allows you to create customizable tickboxes within Excel cells.
-- **Easy Integration**: The `TickboxModule` module provides simple subroutines to handle the click event and insert tickboxes in selected cells.
+- **Easy Integration**: The `modTickBox` module provides simple subroutines to handle the click event and insert tickboxes in selected cells.

 ## Getting Started